hyperledger/besu-docs/docs/Tutorials/Examples/Private-Network-Example.md

 ## Monitoring nodes with Prometheus and Grafana

-The quickstart also includes Prometheus and Grafana monitoring tools to let you visualise the nodes health and usage.
+The sample network also includes Prometheus and Grafana monitoring tools to let you visualise the nodes health and usage.
 You can directly access these tools from your browser at the addresses displayed in the endpoint list.